Skip To Main Content

 Non-resident student enrollment may be terminated if:

-B. Information about the student’s instructional needs, disciplinary records or attendance records were unknown or materially misrepresented in the application.
+B. Information about the student’s instructional needs, disciplinary records or attendance records were unknown or materially misrepresented in the transfer request.

 C. The student is suspended or expelled from the school or district under standard disciplinary procedures.